 Measuring outcomes in behavioral health has become a quagmire of misinformation and marketing buzzwords.
-Given that the three main accrediting bodies (i.e., the Joint Commission, Council on Accreditation, and the Commission on Accreditation of Rehabilitation Facilities) now require the use of standardized mental health outcomes assessment tools, the sheer number of measures and systems has reached atmospheric heights.
+Given that the three main accrediting bodies (i.e., the Joint Commission, Council on Accreditation, and the Commission on Accreditation of Rehabilitation Facilities) now require the use of a standardized mental health outcomes measurement tool, the sheer number of measures and systems has reached atmospheric heights.
 How do you save yourself from drowning in options?
 With help from this quick reference guide to understanding the different types of outcome measures.

 The Joint Commission, Council on Accreditation (COA), and the Commission on Accreditation of Rehabilitation Facilities (CARF) all call for “standardized” measures to inform treatment decisions.
 This is, of course, a good thing because in times past agencies often made up their own measures of outcome that were not “standardized.”
 This meant that the measures contained minimal to zero reliability or validity and couldn’t be used to truly evaluate effectiveness nor compare one program to another.

 Because a measure is standardized, however, does not mean it is evidence based.
 Standardized mental health outcomes assessment tools use measures that have been psychometrically validated in studies demonstrating reliability and validity, and have established norms for distinguishing clinical vs. nonclinical populations.